felixludos/digi-diplo/README.md

 ## Players’ Perspective

 Players can submit and view orders themselves while the bot is running.
-However, even if the bot is offline, they can submit messages that can be read by the bot once it is restarted.
+However, even if the bot is offline, they can submit messages that can be read by the bot once it is restarted, provided they use their designated channels.

 - `.status` - list what orders are still missing
 - `.order` - submit an order for the current season.
 Even if the bot is offline (ie. you get no output), the order will should be recorded next time the admins run `.scan-orders`.